nelsonjchen/speedtest-rs/README.md

   * A `latency.txt` is downloaded from the "directory" where the file of the `url` element is located.
 This is timed.
   * TCP version just uses some `PING` and `PONG`.
 (TODO)
 1. Download and time GETs for `[350, 500, 750, 1000, 1500, 2000, 2500, 3000, 3500, 4000]` with `random(size)x(size).jpg`, like `/random350x350.jpg` from the fastest server.
   * This is all done in parallel for all the files with 6 at a time in a queue.
+If the test has already been running for more than 10 seconds, then the larger files downloads are not started.
 When all the downloads are complete, the resulting time is taken. *Trivia: Each dot in the original `speedtest-cli` is a completed file download*
 1. The Download speed is calculated from the sum of all the files and the time to took to download 6 files at a time in parallel from the list.
 1. Upload and time POSTs for `[250000(25 times), 500000(25 times)]` where bytes of a rolling `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ` cycled to the desired size is posted as a request with that `data`.
 This is timed.
 It is posted that `url` that is in the server configuration.
   * Similar operation to the downloads above.
+Also note the 10 second limit as well.
 1. Same calculation as download but ... for upload!?! :scream:
 1. There's some sharing stuff but this isn't bothered with for now.
 The `speedtest-cli`